tbm/homepage/content/debian/kirkwood/sheevaplug/plugs.md

 Cirrus have an internal JTAG/serial module but <em>only</em> only the Development Kit version.</li>

+<li>D2Plug: it would be possible to support this device in Debian but it
+seems that nobody is working on it.</li>

 </ul>

 <h2>Unsupported models without plans to support</h2>